-In our last post we outlined the “ordinary course payment” legal defense against a bankruptcy preference claim.
-Now let’s look at the “subsequent new value” defense in a bit more detail.
+In our last post we outlined the legal defenses against a bankruptcy preference claim.
+Now let’s look at the “ordinary course payment” defense in a bit more detail.

 Please see full article below for more information.